Chart Color Schemes

 Greystanes has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 36 projects likely to affect the region.
-Notable initiatives include Westmead Health Precinct Redevelopment, New Hyland Road Sporting Complex, 515-519 Great Western Highway Mixed Use Development, and Cumberland Golf Club Redevelopment.
-The following list details those most relevant.
+AreaSearch has identified 36 projects that may impact the area.
+Key projects include Westmead Health Precinct Redevelopment, New Hyland Road Sporting Complex, 515-519 Great Western Highway Mixed Use Development, and Cumberland Golf Club Redevelopment.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.